-Table 4 · SmartDebug Tcl Commands
+Table 6 · SmartDebug Tcl Commands

-Command Action

-DDR/MDDR

-ddr read Reads the value of specified configuration registers pertaining to the DDR memory controller (MDDR/FDDR)

-ddr_write Writes the value of specified configuration registers pertaining to the DDR memory controller (MDDR/FDDR)
+Command Action DDR/MDDR ddr read Reads the value of specified configuration registers pertaining to the DDR memory controller (MDDR/FDDR) ddr write Writes the value of specified configuration registers pertaining to the DDR memory controller (MDDR/FDDR) Probe add to probe group Adds the specified probe points to the specified probe group create probe group Creates a new probe group delete_active_probe Deletes either all or the selected active probes.

-Probe

-Command Action DDR/MDDR add_probe_insertion_point Adds probe points to be connected to user-specified I/Os for probe insertion flow. add to probe group Adds the specified probe points to the specified probe group create probe group Creates a new probe group delete active probe Deletes either all or the selected active probes. load_active_probe_list Loads the list of probes from the file. move to probe group Moves the specified probe points to the specified probe group. program_probe_insertion Runs the probe insertion flow on the selected nets. remove_probe_insertion_point Deletes an added probe from the probe insertion UI. set live probe Set Live probe channels A and/or B to the specified probe point (or points). select active probe Manages the current selection of active probe points to be used by active probe READ operations. read_active_probe Reads active probe values from the device. remove from probe group Move out the specified probe points from the group. save active probe list Saves the list of active probes to a file. select_active_probe Manages the current selection of active probe points to be used by active probe READ operations. ungroup Disassociates the probes as group. unset_live_probe Discontinues the debug function and clears live probe channels. write active probe Sets the target probe point on the device to the specified value.
-LSRAM read_lsram Reads a specified block of large SRAM from the device. write Isram Writes a seven bit word into the specified large SRAM location.

-00.44 uSRAM read usram Reads a uSRAM block from the device. write_usram Writes a seven bit word into the specified uSRAM location.
-SERDES prbs_test Starts, stops, resets the error counter and reads the error counter value in PRBS tests. loopback test Starts and stops the loopback tests. serdes_lane_reset In EPCS mode, this command resets the lane.
-In PCI mode, this command resets the lane, all other lanes in the link, and the corresponding PCIe controller. serdes_read_register Reads the SERDES register value and displays the result in the log window/console. serdes_write_register Writes the value to the SERDES register.
-Additional Commands event_counter Runs on signals that are assigned to channel A on the live probe, and displays the total events. export_smart_debug_data Exports debug data for the SmartDebug application. fhb_control Provides FPGA Hardware Breakpoint (FHB) feature capability for SmartDebug. frequency_monitor Calculates the frequency of a signal that is assigned to live probe A. get_programmer_info Lists the IDs of all FlashPRO programmers connected to the machine.
+Command Action DDR/MDDR load active probe list Loads the list of probes from the file. move to probe group Moves the specified probe points to the specified probe group. set_live_probe Set Live probe channels A and/or B to the specified probe point (or points). select active probe Manages the current selection of active probe points to be used by active probe READ operations. read_active_probe Reads active probe values from the device. remove from probe group Move out the specified probe points from the group. save_active_probe_list Saves the list of active probes to a file. select_active_probe Manages the current selection of active probe points to be used by active probe READ operations. ungroup Disassociates the probes as group. unset_live_probe Discontinues the debug function and clears live probe channels. write active probe Sets the target probe point on the device to the specified value.
+LSRAM read_lsram Reads a specified block of large SRAM from the device. write Isram Writes a seven bit word into the specified large SRAM location. uSRAM read_usram Reads a uSRAM block from the device. write usram Writes a seven bit word into the specified uSRAM location.
+SERDES prbs_test Starts, stops, resets the error counter and reads the error counter value in PRBS tests. loopback test Starts and stops the loopback tests. serdes lane reset In EPCS mode, this command resets the lane.
+In PCI mode, this command resets the lane, all other lanes in the link, and the corresponding PCIe controller. serdes read register Reads the SERDES register value and displays the result in the log window/console. serdes_write_register Writes the value to the SERDES register.
+Additional Commands export smart debug data Exports debug data for the SmartDebug application.